 Motivational anthems don’t come much fiercer, more exhilarating or downright ridiculous than Britney’s Work Bitch.

-Its brilliantly over-the-top directives quickly earned the song cult status in certain circles of the LGBTQ community.
-Britney herself described Work Bitch as a term of endearment for her queer fans, many of whom adopted its mantra as an anthem that’ll take you from your morning workout to a packed dance-floor at 2 AM.
+Its brilliantly over-the-top directives quickly earned the song cult status within the LGBTQ community.
+Britney herself described Work Bitch as a term of endearment for her queer fans, many of whom adopted its mantra as an anthem that can take you from your morning workout, through the day, and out at night.

 Let’s remind ourselves of exactly what we are talking about here.